practicalli/clojure/thinking-functionally/threading-macros.md

 ```

 > #### Hint::Parens optional
-> function calls that only take one argument, the one passed by earlier expresssions, can be included in the threading macro code without the surrounding `()` parens.
+> function calls that only take one argument, the one passed by earlier expressions, can be included in the threading macro code without the surrounding `()` parens.

 ## Reading Clojure code